IorgaLab/MICAI/README.md

 python single_predictor.py --file example_sample_Ec.faa --species Ec --mode binary --encoding prot python group_predictor.py --path example_folder_assembly_Kp --species Kp --mode regression --encoding nucl --size 42 --output tab_Kp.csv
 ```

+# Features importance
+We analyzed the XGBoost models trained with proteins k-mer encoding for the three species, to determine which features are the most important during prediction, and then analyzed the corresponding genes.
+In the folder "features_importance", we provide Excel files with the feature importance per model for each species, antibiotic and k-mer size.
+They contain 6 main values for each feature:
+- gain: the gain obtained from the corresponding XGBoost model
+- shap_value: the Shapley value for this feature obtained from the training set
+- shap_presence: the Shapley value for strains in the training set where the feature is present
+- shap_absence: the Shapley value for strains in the training set where the feature is absent
+- shap_diff: shap_presence - shap_absence
+- protein: the annotation from PROKKA of the feature.
+Each feature is a group of k-mer with the same presence/absence profile in the training set.
+We examined the gene names to which they belong.
+Each k-mer from a feature, can be found in one or multiple protein sequences that can occur within the same strain or across different strains, potentially with different protein annotations.
+Additionally, each protein sequence has a single annotation, possibly shared with other protein sequences.